organisciak/dissertation/document/4_posterior.md

 In the second of two research chapters, the proposed dissertation will investigate the issue of interpreting the human-introduced variance in already-collected metadata.
 This will

- a) integrate previously-completed research on improving signal in information retrieval relevance judgments [@organisciak_evaluating_2012] and
+ a. provide a treatment of previously-completed research on improving signal in information retrieval relevance judgments [@organisciak_evaluating_2012] and
- b) perform new work on normalizing quality judgments in volunteer crowdsourcing, using a test case of crowdsourced contributions on the online craft marketplace Etsy.
+ b. conduct new research on reliably using volunteered crowdsourcing contributions for information retrieval, using a test case of contributions on the online craft marketplace Etsy.

-In understanding human-introduced variance and low rater inconsistencies, the research that we performed in @organisciak_evaluating_2012 shed light on consensus-building in ground truth tasks.
+The research that we performed in @organisciak_evaluating_2012 sheds light on a particular problem of human-introduced variance and lower rater reliability: consensus-building in ground truth tasks.
 We studied time, experience, and agreement as indicators of the quality of contributions for a paid relevance feedback task.
 Does the amount of time spent on a contribution correlate to a good or bad task?
 Does the experience of a contributor, either on the task in general or responding to the specific query, reflect the quality of their contributions?